 Precautions While Using This Medicine:

-It is very important that your doctor check you closely while you are receiving this medicine to make sure it is working properly.
+It is very important that your doctor check you closely while you or your child are receiving this medicine to make sure it is working properly.
 Blood tests will be needed to check for unwanted effects.

-Call your doctor right away if you start to have bleeding problems, especially if this medicine has worked well for you before.
+Call your doctor right away if you or your child start to have bleeding problems, especially if this medicine has worked well for you before.